Back To Search Results

 Monitoring

-To date, no sufficient data on aducanumab use during pregnancy and lactation in humans has been reported in the scientific literature or manufacturer's label.
-Aducanumab was tested during animal reproductive studies, and no adverse effects were detected.[21]
+To date, no adequate study of aducanumab use during pregnancy and lactation in humans has been performed.
+Aducanumab was tested during animal reproductive studies, and no adverse effects were detected, although β-amyloid is not present in rat.[24]

 Toxicity